 Your book title is a great opportunity to indicate genre, plot, atmosphere, or characters.
 Readers like to know what they’re getting into quickly, and your title works in conjunction with your cover design to convince them that they’ll love this book.

 When brainstorming a title, keep your book’s genre and target audience in mind.
 Each genre has its own title conventions, and studying the other titles in your genre, especially those that have been selling well, will help you craft your own.
-See what the most popular title trends in your genre are here.

 Step #7: Hire a cover designer

 Since cover design is such a huge factor in a book’s success, it’s worth the cost to hire a seasoned professional to create the cover.
 A polished cover from a professional designer can make a book much more appealing to readers scrolling through a list of books.
-When looking for a designer, here are a couple resources that can help:
+When looking for a designer, here are some resources that can help:

 Step #8: Format your book correctly